creator-chandru/GradeMap/README.md

 ## Design Decisions

 - **The calculation engine is entirely separated from the UI. ** Every grade calculation, SGPA, and CGPA function is plain, framework-free JavaScript, independently testable and reusable regardless of the interface built around it.
 - **SGPA estimation uses forward calculation, not reverse-solving. ** A single target SGPA has many valid combinations of per-subject grades.
-Rather than guessing at "the" combination, Grademap lets students set a realistic grade per subject and calculates the resulting SGPA, which is both mathematically unambiguous and closer to how students actually reason about their semester.
+Rather than guessing at "the" combination, GradeMap lets students set a realistic grade per subject and calculates the resulting SGPA, which is both mathematically unambiguous and closer to how students actually reason about their semester.
 - **The grading slab is currently configured for a specific university regulation. ** This was a deliberate scope decision to ship a fully working v1; the calculation engine is structured so a configurable/editable slab can be added without restructuring the core logic.

 ## What's Next